Snownee/Lychee/original_docs/ui-customization.md

 - Category modifier allows you to modify the elements in the specific recipes of a category.
 - Blank recipe allows you to display something from scratch along with category modifiers.

-The category id format is usually `<recipe type id>/<group id>`.
+The category id format is usually `<recipe type id>/<group id namespace>/<group id path>`.
 Specifically, the block clicking recipe uses block interacting recipe's recipe type id.

 If the group id is not specified, it will be set to `default`.
 Recipes with the same category id will be grouped together in JEI / REI.